 - Nannie Helen Burroughs Day 2015 Program Video at the MLK Library in Washington, DC.

 Closing Statement: I believe Nannie Helen Burroughs' crusade to improve American life on all fronts sent a message and provided guidance as to how we might at least consider dealing with our problems today.
 She acknowledged that changes in race relations were incremental and temporary, always recognizing that there were remaining structural racial issues to be addressed.
-I think we need to use Burroughs' views and vision today for America as the basis for a discussion across our country.
-However, I think we in the Black community might be productive.
+I think we need to use Burroughs' views and vision today as the basis for a discussion across our country.
+However, a discussion first among ourselves in the Black community might be productive.
 Remember, Burroughs fought the structural racial problems in our country while seeking cooperation wherever she could find it.
 Cooperation was so important to her that she dedicated a chapter in her books, What Do You Think?/Think On These Things, 1950/1952, to The Meaning of Cooperation.
 She also acknowledged that we had differences within our race that required equal attention.
 The bottom line is Nannie Helen Burroughs fought for progress and justice on all fronts.
 Let's use the knowledge she left us to fight our battles of today, wherever they may be.
 We can accomplish this by openly and respectfully sharing our different views about the way forward.

 Colonel (US Army, Retired) James E. Wyatt

 "I Have Fought A Good Fight; I Have Finished My Course"